ska-telescope/sdp-prototype/deploy/charts/README.md

 Which correctly shows that the configuration is currently empty.

-### Start a deployment test workflow
+### Start a workflow

 Assuming the configuration is prepared as explained in the previous section, we can now add a processing block to the configuration:

-    $ sdpcfg process realtime:testdeploy:0.0.7
+    $ sdpcfg process realtime:testdask:0.1.0
-    OK, pb_id = realtime-20190807-0000
+    OK, pb_id = realtime-20191121-0000

+The processing block is created with the `/pb` prefix in the
+configuration:

-    $ sdpcfg ls values -R /
+    $ sdpcfg ls values -R /pb
-    Keys with / prefix:
+    Keys with /pb prefix:
-    /pb/realtime-20190807-0000 = {
+    /pb/realtime-20191121-0000 = {
       "parameters": {},
-      "pb_id": "realtime-20190807-0000",
+      "pb_id": "realtime-20191121-0000",
       "sbi_id": null,
       "scan_parameters": {},
       "workflow": {
-        "id": "testdeploy",
+        "id": "testdask",
         "type": "realtime",
-        "version": "0.0.7"
+        "version": "0.1.0"
       }
     }
-    /pb/realtime-20190807-0000/owner = {
+    /pb/realtime-20191121-0000/owner = {
       "command": [
-        "dummy_workflow.py"
+        "testdask.py",
+        "realtime-20191121-0000"
       ],
-      "hostname": "sdp-prototype-workflow-testdeploy-[...]",
+      "hostname": "realtime-20191121-0000-workflow-7bf947687f-9h9gz",
-      "pid": 6
+      "pid": 1
     }

-Notice that the workflow was claimed immediately by one of the containers.

-### Use it to add a deployment

-The special property of the deployment test workflow is that it will create deployments automatically depending on workflow parameters.
-It even watches the processing block parameters and will add deployments while it is running.
-Let's try this out:

-    $ sdpcfg edit /pb/realtime-[...]

-At this point an editor should open with the processing block information formatted as YAML.
-Change the "`parameters: {}`" line to read as follows:

-    parameters:
-      mysql:
-        type: helm
-        args:
-          chart: stable/mysql

-This will cause the workflow to deploy a new mysql instance, as we can easily check:
+The processing block is detected by the processing controller which deploys the workflow.
+The workflow in turn deploys the execution engines (in this case, Dask).
+The deployments are requested by creating entries with `/deploy` prefix in the configuration, where they are detected by the Helm deployer which actually makes the deployments:

     $ sdpcfg ls values -R /deploy
     Keys with /deploy prefix:
-    /deploy/realtime-20190807-0000-mysql = {
+    /deploy/realtime-20191121-0000-dask = {
       "args": {
-        "chart": "stable/mysql"
+        "chart": "stable/dask",
+        "values": {
+          "jupyter.enabled": "false",
+          "scheduler.serviceType": "ClusterIP",
+          "worker.replicas": 2
+        }
       },
-      "deploy_id": "realtime-20190807-0000-mysql",
+      "deploy_id": "realtime-20191121-0000-dask",
       "type": "helm"
     }

-This causes Helm to get called, so you should be able to check:

-    $ helm list
-    NAME                        	REVISION	UPDATED                 	STATUS  	CHART              	APP VERSION	NAMESPACE etcd                        	1       	Wed Aug  7 12:35:47 2019	DEPLOYED	etcd-operator-0.8.4	0.9.3      	default
-    realtime-20190807-0000-mysql	1       	Wed Aug  7 13:45:33 2019	DEPLOYED	mysql-1.3.0        	5.7.14     	sdp-helm
-    sdp-prototype               	1       	Wed Aug  7 13:38:42 2019	DEPLOYED	sdp-prototype-0.2.0	1.0        	default
+    /deploy/realtime-20191121-0000-workflow = {
+      "args": {
+        "chart": "workflow",
+        "values": {
+          "env.SDP_CONFIG_HOST": "sdp-prototype-etcd-client.default.svc.cluster.local",
+          "env.SDP_HELM_NAMESPACE": "sdp",
+          "pb_id": "realtime-20191121-0000",
+          "wf_image": "nexus.engageska-portugal.pt/sdp-prototype/workflow-testdask:0.1.0"
+        }
+      },
+      "deploy_id": "realtime-20191121-0000-workflow",
+      "type": "helm"
+    }

-Note the deployment associated with the processing block.
-Note that it was deployed into the name space `sdp-helm`, so to view the created pod we have to ask as follows:
+The deployments associated with the processing block have been created in the `sdp` namespace, so to view the created pods we have to ask as
+follows:

-    $ kubectl get pod -n sdp-helm
+    $ kubectl get pod -n sdp
     NAME                                                    READY   STATUS    RESTARTS   AGE
+    realtime-20191121-0000-dask-scheduler-6c7cc64c7-jfczn   1/1     Running   0          113s
+    realtime-20191121-0000-dask-worker-7cb8cdf6bd-mtc9w     1/1     Running   3          113s
+    realtime-20191121-0000-dask-worker-7cb8cdf6bd-tdzkp     1/1     Running   3          113s
-    realtime-20190807-0000-mysql-89f658f78-mfstr   1/1     Running   0          6m20s
+    realtime-20191121-0000-workflow-7bf947687f-9h9gz        1/1     Running   0          118s

 ### Cleaning up